-We're barely into football season, and we've already seen more than a few upsets.
+We're approaching the Super Bowl, and we've already seen more than a few upsets.
+(You played a good game, 49ers!).
 One area where you can make sure nothing goes wrong?
 The snack-time spread.
-Whether you're gathering friends and family to cheer on your alma mater or your favorite NFL football team, you'll want to make sure everyone's well stocked on game-day provisions.
+As you gather with friends and family to cheer on your NFL football team of choice, you'll want to make sure everyone's well stocked on game-day provisions.

-To help you out with your sports-day snack spread, we enlisted the help of Rocco DiSpirito, Dominique Ansel, and Mary Giuliani, who'll all be at the New York City Wine & Food Festival Jets + Chefs Ultimate Tailgate this Saturday, to share their winning tips for game-time entertaining and eating in style.
+To help you out with your sports-day snack spread, we enlisted the help of Rocco DiSpirito, Dominique Ansel, and Mary Giuliani.
+They shared their winning tips for game-time entertaining and eating in style.

 Raise the Stakes With Winning Food

 - Buffalo chicken dogs: "I came up with what I like to call a 'buffalo chicken dog,'" Giuliani told us.
 "I grill up chicken sausages and top them off with buffalo sauce, blue cheese, and coleslaw.
 The bun helps with the messy factor, as opposed to the usual buffalo wings doused in sauce.
 If I serve those, I'm just going to get my white rug spilled on!"

 - Pigs in a blanket: "Hot dogs are a must at tailgating parties but pack so many calories," says Now Eat This! host DiSpirito.
 To lighten things up, he replaces traditional cocktail sausages with reduced-fat ones and crescent-roll dough with flakier, lighter phyllo dough.

 - Mac-and-cheese bites: For something totally different, Giuliani suggests baking your favorite macaroni and cheese recipe in a minimuffin tin to create minimacs.
 Then offer a wide range of toppings, from chopped bacon to onions, chives, and sour cream.